MoisesDiaz91/Motauga/README.md

 ## Project Overview

-Motauga is a demonstration of technical proficiency in building a full-stack application for an e-commerce platform focused on cannabis collboration.
+Motauga is a demonstration of technical proficiency in building a full-stack application for an e-commerce platform focused on cannabis collaboration.
 The focus on the webiste is to showcase key features and technologies.
 Those features being a Store Locator, displaying product(juice collaborations & strains), and user engagement ( authentication & authorization).

 ## Technologies Used

 - **Front End:**
   - React (JavaScript)
   - React Hook Forms
-  - Image Dropzone
-  - Cloudinary Cloud Services

 - **Back End:**
   - Flask (Python)